-Serena Williams Splashes Down A Water Slide Wearing A Blue Bathing Suit With Her Daughter
+Serena Williams Splashes Down A Waterslide Wearing A Blue Bathing Suit With Her Daughter

 “Too cute.
 I love she was still trying to hold on for life,” another social media user commented.

-Just one day before the water slide video, Serena Williams shared a stunning photograph of herself wearing a black one-piece bathing suit with a netted top.
+Just one day before the waterslide video, Serena Williams shared a stunning photograph of herself wearing a black one-piece bathing suit with a netted top.
 In the background of the snap a gorgeous blue sky complete with white fluffy clouds can be seen, as well as the crystal clear ocean water.

 Delivered To Your INBOX